Synthetixio/number-guessing-game/README.md

 Typically, a lottery implemented using a smart contract could not provide substantial prizes or consistent odds without first accumulating an adequate prize pool from numerous players.
 If it were to offer consistent odds or high payouts prematurely, the lottery would risk insolvency (i.e. be unable to pay out winners).
 Consequently, the initial players would be uncertain about the size of the potential prize and their odds of winning, so it would be hard to attract early players to address the first issue.
 This scenario exemplifies the "cold start liquidity" problem, which is relevant to all types of derivatives markets.

 A lottery game implemented with Synthetix can offer liquidity providers the ability to collect fees from ticket sales in exchange for providing collateral to be used in prize payouts if necessary.
-In this guide, the lottery will offer tickets for 1 USD, and have a consistent jackpot of 10 USD.
+In this guide, the lottery will offer tickets for 1 USD, and have a consistent jackpot of 10 USD (we have chosen the small amount because it is difficult sometimes to obtain enough collateral on testnets).
 These numbers could be configured differently, or even set dynamically as a function of other factors.
 Let your imagination run wild.

 There will be three main methods in the smart contract for the market:

 - `buyTicket()`: In exchange for the ticket price, this function gives the user a chance to win the jackpot at the next draw.
-- `draw()`: This function calls Chainlink to request a random number.
-Chainlink will return the random number in a call to `payout()`.
+- `startDraw()`: This function calls Chainlink to request a random number.
+Chainlink will return the random number in a call to `fulfillRandomWords()` which checks if someone won the jackpot.
-- `payout()`: If a participant previously called `buyTicket` with the matching number, they win the jackpot.
-Otherwise, all proceed from ticket sales are automatically distributed among liquidity providers by the Synthetix system.

 In a naive implementation where a constant prize were provided, a user could buy one ticket, call `draw()`, and immediately win 1,000 USD.
 Obviously, this would not be an appealing market for liquidity providers to back, as the market could provide the player with risk-free yield at their expense.